‘I’m relying on prayer.’ Complaints pile up against health care sharing ministries as state mounts a defense

 “I wanted something affordable.
 I didn’t think I would need it that long,” Corridon said.
 “I thought I’d be able to get another job quicker than I did.”

-More than a million people nationwide have turned to health sharing ministries as the cost of medical care continues to rise.
-Many of the plans market themselves as lower-priced alternatives to policies that must meet stringent requirements, such as coverage for pre-existing conditions, set by the Affordable Care Act.
+More than a million people nationwide have turned to health sharing ministries as the cost of medical care continues to increase.
+Many of the plans market themselves as lower-priced alternatives to policies that must meet tougher mandates, such as coverage for pre-existing conditions, set by the Affordable Care Act.

-Most of the groups were grandfathered in under the federal health law mainly by a religious exemption, and they offer cheaper rates because they are not classified as insurance and are not obligated to pay claims.
+Most of the groups were allowed to continue operating under the federal health law because of a religious exemption, and they offer cheaper rates because they are not considered to be insurance and are not required to pay claims.
 Members pay monthly premiums, with the expectation that the funds will be shared when medical expenses come up.

 In Connecticut, more than 5,000 people have joined the ministries, industry officials have estimated.
 But while some are happy with the coverage, others have complained to state agencies that they were misled into purchasing the plans, or surprised when medical bills weren’t paid.